Full Gear (2021)

 The 2021 Full Gear was the third annual Full Gear professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
-It took place on November 13, 2021, at the Target Center in Minneapolis, Minnesota.
+It took place on Saturday, November 13, 2021, at the Target Center in Minneapolis, Minnesota, marking AEW's first PPV to be held in Minnesota.
 The event aired on traditional PPV outlets, as well as on B/R Live in North America and FITE TV internationally.

 Ten matches were contested at the event, including one on The Buy In pre-show.
 In the main event, "Hangman" Adam Page defeated Kenny Omega to win the AEW World Championship.
 In other prominent matches, CM Punk defeated Eddie Kingston, Bryan Danielson defeated Miro by technical submission in the AEW World Championship Eliminator Tournament final match, and in the opening bout, MJF defeated Darby Allin.
 The event also saw the AEW debut of Jay Lethal, and also marked the final AEW PPV appearance of Cody Rhodes, who left the company three months later for WWE.

 The event was highly praised by fans and critics with praise being particularly focused on the main event match between Page and Omega.

 Production

 Background

-Full Gear is a pay-per-view (PPV) held annually around Veterans Day by All Elite Wrestling (AEW) since 2019.
-It is one of AEW's "Big Four" PPVs, which includes Double or Nothing, All Out, and Revolution, their four biggest shows produced quarterly.
-The 2021 Full Gear was originally scheduled to be held on November 6, 2021, at the Chaifetz Arena in St. Louis, Missouri.
+Full Gear is a professional wrestling pay-per-view (PPV) event held annually in November by All Elite Wrestling (AEW) since 2019, generally around the week of Veterans Day.
+It is one of AEW's "Big Four" PPVs, which includes Double or Nothing, All Out, and Revolution, their four biggest domestic shows produced quarterly.
+Out of the four, Full Gear is AEW's only pay-per-view to be traditionally held on a Saturday.
+The 2021 Full Gear was originally scheduled to be held on November 6, 2021, at the Chaifetz Arena in St. Louis, Missouri, which would have been AEW's first PPV held in Missouri.
 However, during All Out on September 5, it was announced that the third Full Gear event would instead take place on November 13, but with no reference to a location.
 It was reported that the event was pushed back a week to avoid competition with UFC 268 and the Canelo Álvarez vs. Caleb Plant boxing match.
-On September 27, it was announced that the event had been relocated to the Target Center in Minneapolis, Minnesota.
+On September 27, it was announced that the event had been relocated to the Target Center in Minneapolis, Minnesota, marking AEW's first PPV to be held in Minnesota.